-@jdarnold remove the sensor wire and ground it, the temp gauge should move to HOT. that would mean your gauge at least works.
+@jdarnold remove the sensor wire and ground it, the temp gauge should move to HOT.
+That would mean your gauge at least works.
 If it does not you may have to replace your instrument cluster.
 If it does move than consider another different sender.
 Make sure that it is one for a gauge not a temp light.
-Also, make sure that your engine block has a strong ground, You could temporarily connects a jumper cable from the negative of the battery to the engine block.
+Also, make sure that your engine block has a strong ground, You could temporarily connect a jumper cable from the negative of the battery to the engine block.
 Let us know what you get.
-As for the engine light, have your vehicle scanned. since we do not know where you are, in the US Autozone offers a free OBD scanning.
+As for the engine light, have your vehicle scanned.
+Since we do not know where you are, in the US Autozone offers a free OBD scanning.
 Let us know what you find.

 This from the repair manual:

 Disconnect Sensor - Ensure temperature sensor connector is in good condition.
 Turn ignition off.